cekrem/cekrem.github.io/content/posts/psychology-of-clean-code.md

 - Will Future Me be able to modify this easily?
 - Will Future Me thank Past Me for writing this?

+Also:

+- Could I explain this component's responsibility in one sentence?
+- Would adding a new feature require touching more than 3 files?
+- Are there any 'what was I thinking here?' code patterns?

 ## Conclusion

 Writing clean code isn't just about technical skills - it's about understanding our psychological biases and working to overcome them.
 By recognizing these patterns and implementing these strategies, we can write better code and create more maintainable applications.